How Cooling Tower Water Treatment Protects Your System

 1. Chemical Treatment

-- Scale inhibitors to prevent scale formation and keep minerals like calcium and magnesium in solution.
+• Scale inhibitors to prevent scale formation

 2. Filtration and Side-Stream Filtration